V15hnu24/FluxKart-Identity-Reconciliation/README.md

 This project is to implement the system.

-Sure, here's a template for your README.md file with a placeholder for the hosting link:

 ```markdown
 ## Features

 - **Contact Identification**: Identify contacts based on email or phone number.
 - **Linking Contacts**: Link contacts with the same email or phone number.
 - **Primary and Secondary Contacts**: Manage primary and secondary contacts effectively.
 ```

 # Contact Identifier API